Updated: July 2023

 One question people often ask is how many homes are in a chain?
-A property chain will have a minimum of two people in it unless you are buying a new build home.
-There is no maximum number of people in a property chain so yes – it can go up to and even over ten!
+A house chain will have a minimum of two people unless you buy a new build home.
+However, there is no maximum number of people in a property chain, so yes – it can go up to and even over ten!

-One of the risks that comes with purchasing a property in a housing chain is that, not only do they rely on buyers and sellers being competent enough to sign documents on time, be organised and gather funds.
-Chains are also reliant on solicitors, estate agents and even mortgage brokers to their job properly to avoid any complications later down the line.
+One of the risks of purchasing or selling a property in a housing chain is that not only do they rely on buyers and sellers being competent enough to sign documents on time, be organised and gather funds.
+Chains also rely on solicitors, estate agents and mortgage brokers to do their job correctly to avoid complications later.

 With so many parties involved, the likelihood of the chain being delayed or broken is increased!

-Generally speaking, the people at the start and the end of the chain have the least responsibility.
-The people in the middle have to worry about several parties getting everything done on time so the chain can progress.
+Generally, the people at the chain’s start and end have the least responsibility.
+However, the people in the middle have to worry about several parties getting everything done on time so the chain can progress.

 Below is an example of a house chain and the processes involved.

-For those who are unfamiliar with the steps involved in a property transaction, they include:
+For those who are unfamiliar with the steps involved in a property transaction, they include the following:

-As you can tell from the above, the process is quite long so when people ask how long does it take to buy a house with a chain, we can only estimate as there are so many variables involved.
+As you can tell from the above, the process is quite long, so when people ask how long does it take to buy a house with a chain, we can only estimate as so many variables are involved.
 In addition, the longer the property chain, the longer it is likely to take.
 It could take 8 weeks, 8 months or even 18 months!

-A property chain can fall apart for a number of reasons, many of which will be out of your control.
-It’s not totally uncommon for a chain to collapse after exchange either so if you are someone who is involved in a property chain, it’s important that you remain vigilant during and after the exchange as well!
+A property chain can fall apart for several reasons, many of which will be out of your control.
+It’s not uncommon for a chain to collapse after an exchange, so if you are involved in a property chain, you must also remain vigilant during and after the exchange!
 Below, you can read some of the reasons why there could be a break in a property chain.

-Being stuck in a property chain can be one the worst feelings imaginable.
-Most the issues involved in a chain are usually out of your control so all you can really do is wait and hope the other parties can get their acts together so the chain can progress.
+If your property chain collapses, it can be one of the worst feelings imaginable.
+Most of the issues in selling a property in chain are usually out of your control, so all you can do is wait and hope the other parties can get their acts together so the chain can progress.

-If you’ve ever had your property chain collapse then you know just how stressful and expensive the whole process can be.
-If you’re someone who has experienced this or are currently stuck in a chain, why not get in touch with us here at Housebuyers4u and see if selling your house to chain free buyers is the right option for you.
+If you’ve ever had your property chain collapse, you know just how stressful and expensive the whole process can be.
+So if you’ve experienced this or are currently stuck in a chain, why not get in touch with us here at Housebuyers4u and see if selling your house to chain-free buyers is the right option for you.

 We are genuine cash house buyers who guarantee to buy any house in any condition within 7-14 days and have the cash funds available to purchase a property at any time.
 Below is a chart outlining our services compared to estate agents and other firms:

-If that’s not enough, we are also proud members of the National Association of Property Buyers meaning we have to follow even stricter regulations when purchasing properties.
-That should help put your mind at ease if you’re unsure of selling your home to a property buying company.
+If that’s not enough, we are also proud members of the National Association of Property Buyers, meaning we have to follow even stricter regulations when purchasing properties.
+That should help put your mind at ease if you’re unsure about selling your home to a property buying company.